 Google claimed this update would impact featured snippets as well as search rankings.
 They also estimated it would be used for around 10% of U.S. English searches.

-A broad core update was announced by Google on September 24th that would take a few days to fully roll out.
-It seemed to only impact sites that had been affected by previous broad core updates.
-Google’s guidance was similar to previous roll outs.
+A broad core update was announced by Google on 24 September that would take a few days to roll out fully.
+It seemed only to impact sites affected by previous broad core updates.
+Google’s guidance was similar to previous rollouts.

-While Google did announce this on June 2nd for a roll out on the 3rd, there were limited details.
+While Google did announce this on 2 June for a rollout on the 3rd, there were limited details.
 As with most broad core updates, Google didn’t say anything specific about what it was fixing, more the broad range of factors it was going through to ensure the algorithm was functioning properly.

-However, sites that have been impacted previously were also hit by this update with some UK publishers receiving some heavy losses.
+However, sites that have been impacted previously were also hit by this update, with some UK publishers receiving heavy losses.

 Announcing indexing bugs that would occur two days in a row, Google reported the first bug was preventing new content from being properly indexed.